Learn to fly a drone! Develop your professional network and collaborate with other students! Taught by professionals from the aviation industry!

-- Build a resume that stands out to college admissions representatives, future employers and in scholarship applications!
+- Build your resume that stands out to college admissions representatives, future employers and in scholarship applications!

 - Develop a network of aerospace professionals who will help you get to where you want to go!

-- Have instructors available throughout the summer to help you prepare for the FAA Private Pilot Written Exam and/or the FAA Commercial Drone Part 107 Exam, if that is your goal!
+- Have instructors available throughout the summer to help you prepare for the FAA Commercial Drone Part 107 Exam, if that is your goal!

-- Receive a FREE Connections membership for unlimited admission to the Museum once we reopen (until age 19)!
+- Receive a FREE Connections membership for unlimited admission to the Museum (until age 19)!

-- Be instructed by not your "ordinary" teachers but pilots who understand what careers in aerospace can do for your future!
+- Be instructed by not your "ordinary" teachers but aviation experts who understand what careers in aerospace can do for your future!